Financial Model Reviews and Audits

 Every one of these discovery events is worse than finding the error yourself.
 A model error found during due diligence damages the management team's credibility.
-A model error found by a lender delays - and sometimes derails - a credit decision.
+A model error found by a lender delays, and sometimes derails, a credit decision.
 A model error found by a board member raises questions about the quality of the financial management.
-A model error found by an acquirer's team raises questions about the quality of everything else in the data room.
+A model error found by a buyer's team raises questions about the quality of everything else in the data room.

 The review finds them first.